GovTechSG/seed-documentation/seed-plus/cyberark-dialog.md

 You may encounter dialogs when installing software, running certain commands, or using tools that need admin access.
 These dialogs vary slightly between Windows and macOS.
 Use the tabs to view the appropriate version for your device.

+---

 ## 1. Application requires administrative privileges

+You tried to launch an application that requires administrative privileges.
+For example: installing or uninstalling software.

 <!-- tabs:start -->